 Recruiters and hiring decision makers search on keywords relevant to the kinds of candidates they’re seeking, such as “Information Technology Executive, Enterprise Business Systems”.

-Relevant keywords usually represent your areas of expertise.
+Relevant keywords for you typically represent your areas of expertise.

 The more these and other relevant keywords appear in content about you online (known as Search Engine Optimization or SEO), the more likely you are to be found.